Shathe/3D-MiniNet/tensorflow_code/README.md

 ## Data Augmentation

-The current data augmentation is disable (commented on the training file).
+The current data augmentation is enable.
+You can disable commenting [this line](https://github.com/Shathe/3D-MiniNet/blob/master/tensorflow_code/train.py#L268).
 The data augmentation explained in the paper is for a 360º view LIDAR and this dataset is not.
 For this dataset other data augmentation was implemented see the data [augmentation file](augmentation.py).
 For enabling the data augmentation just uncomment the line 268 from the training file.